raccoongang/edx-platform/openedx/core/djangoapps/edx_global_analytics/README.md

 `EdX global analytics` is part of edx-platform as Django application.
 It has arisen out of [Open edX](https://open.edx.org) requirement to collect edx-platform installations statistics data from all over the world.

-So once at 24 hours this application fetches and sends edX installation statistics to [OLGA](https://github.com/raccoongang/OLGA) developed by @raccoongang team.
+Once at 24 hours this application fetches and sends edX installation statistics to [OLGA](https://github.com/raccoongang/OLGA) developed by @raccoongang team.
 OLGA is required to be able to collect, visualize and process this data.
-In general, it provides possibilities for analysing trends of platform usage and users engagement in e-learning process per country and globally around the world.
+It provides possibilities for analysing trends of platform usage and users engagement in e-learning process per country and globally around the world.
 It is currently carried out via graphs, world map and activity metrics.

 ## Sent statistics to OLGA looks like